 Edge invests in creativity, serving as the bridge between creative entrepreneurs who are under-serviced by the world of finance.
 Edge provides forward-thinking investors with the opportunity to put their financial capital – alongside Edge’s intellectual capital and our own financial capital – behind some of the best entrepreneurs in this sector which accounts for nearly 11% of the whole economy.

-Visit website: edge.vc– opens in new window
+Visit website: edge.vc– opens in new windowLink opens in a new window

 About British Business Bank

 The British Business Bank is the UK government’s economic development bank.
 Established in November 2014, its mission is to drive sustainable growth and prosperity across the UK, and to enable the transition to a net zero economy, by improving access to finance for smaller businesses.
 Its remit is to design, deliver and efficiently manage UK-wide smaller business access to finance programmes for the UK government.